meelist/Core-API/README.md

-# Core-API
+# Core-WebApp
-This repository hosts a Web API, created with ASP NET Core and Pluralsight tutorials.
+This repository hosts a WebApp, created with ASP NET Core and Pluralsight tutorials.